 A similar post on careers after a divorce or separation was originally published on Jennifer Reynold’s Fresh Legal – Family Law Blog in January 2015.
 Jennifer uses a collaborative approach to family law and she works closely with a team of professionals who can help clients dealing with various aspects of family matters.

-Many people feel the need to re-evaluate employment options in the medium to long term after a separation, to offset expenses associated with a new family structure, reduced household income, and possibly support obligations.
+Many people feel the need to re-evaluate employment options in the medium to long term after a separation or divorce, to offset expenses associated with a new family structure, reduced household income, and possibly support obligations.
 In this post, I provide information about how I can help people in such situations.
+(I’ve also written about the impact of divorce on one’s behaviour at work, and dealing with other difficult personal matters while trying to work).

 What can a career coach do for me?